-Being diagnosed with Human Papillomavirus (HPV) can be a nerve-wracking experience.
+Being diagnosed with human papillomavirus (HPV) can be a nerve-wracking experience.
 You don’t need to panic, but you do need to be informed.

-1. Don’t panic.
+1. Don’t panic

-2. Anyone who is sexually active can get HPV.
+2. Anyone who is sexually active can get HPV

-3. Understand your health risks.
+3. Understand your health risks

 There are various types of HPV.
 Some strains of the virus may lead to health problems, such as genital warts and cervical or oral cancer.
 Warts often show up as a small bump or a group of bumps in the genital region.
 They can be small or large, raised or flat or shaped like a cauliflower.
 Your health care provider can diagnose warts by looking at your genital area.
 Cervical and oral cancers are diagnosed via screening tests.

-4. Seek treatment, when necessary.
+4. Seek treatment, when necessary

 Although there is no cure for the HPV virus itself yet, there are treatments available for the health problems that HPV can cause.
-Genital warts can be treated by your doctor or with prescription medication.
-If you leave your warts untreated, they may go away, stay the same, or increase in size or number.
+Genital warts can be treated by your doctor with prescription medication.
+If you leave your warts untreated, they may go away, stay the same or increase in size or number.

-5. Regular tests help keep an eye on precancerous signs.
+5. Regular tests help keep an eye on precancerous signs

 HPV may lead to cervical cancer in some cases.
-Thanks to routine Pap smears and follow-ups when needed, doctors can track problems before cancer develops.
+Thanks to routine Pap tests and follow-ups when needed, doctors can track problems before cancer develops.
 If your doctor recommends it, you can have a colposcopy, a simple procedure that uses a magnifying lens that looks for very small abnormalities on the cervix that can’t be seen by the naked eye.
 The HPV test and Pap tests will help your health provider find anything precancerous long before it becomes cervical cancer.